-Because he was among the later captives, he was held in a different jail to where the other leaders were being summarily executed.
-The Irish Independent newspaper was baying for blood and De Valera was sure he was next.
+Because he was among the later captives, he was held in a different jail to where the other leaders were summarily executed.
+The Irish Independent newspaper bayed for blood and De Valera was sure he was next.
 By the time of his court martial, the revulsion at 15 executions in nine days swung public opinion against the policy.
 His American roots and humble “school-master” occupation saved him and he was jailed in Dublin and then in Britain.
 At Dartmoor he was greeted by the Irish as their “Chief” and most senior rebel to survive the Rising.

-His rival Michael Collins, the organisational supremo, was determined not to repeat the open warfare tactics of 1916.
+His rival, organisational supremo Michael Collins, was determined not to repeat the open warfare tactics of 1916.
 De Valera wanted political status and within a year the British Government released all the Irish prisoners.
 They went home and organised politically as Sinn Fein.
 With the First World War going badly and Britain considering conscription in Ireland, Sinn Fein won most Irish seats in the 1918 Westminster election.
 De Valera was elected member for Clare.

 The British became convinced Sinn Fein were in league with Germany and swooped against its leaders in May 1918.
 Collins’ spy network had advance warning but most leaders including De Valera ignored it and were arrested.
 De Valera was sent to Lincoln Prison while Collins began asymmetric war against Britain.

 Collins’ biggest coup was springing de Valera from Lincoln Prison.
 He spirited De Valera back to Ireland where the pair argued about tactics.
 Dev’s primary value was as a propaganda weapon and he was smuggled to America where the “First Minister” spent 18 months on a fundraising campaign.